trustoverip/tswg-did-method-webs-specification/spec/core.md

 location.

 When a `did:webs` moves, its AID does not change.
-The same KEL is used to verify the DIDDoc.
+The same KEL is used to verify the DID document.
 Were the AID to change, it would be an altogether new DID, unconnected to the first DID.
 So if a resolver can find a newly named DID that uses the same AID, and the KEL verifies the DID, then they have resolved the DID.
 In fact, a `did:webs` could be moved to use another DID method that uses